Blockchain Scalability Problems and Solutions

 - Bitmap-UTXO architecture to ensure precision state relocation from the parent blockchain, thereby reducing exit costs.
 Permission for an exit due to data inaccessibility or other Byzantine demeanor is the main concept of Plasma release.

 Thus, the architecture of Plasma may be portrayed as follows: framing all blockchain calculation into a group of MapReduce frameworks, plus an additional way to carry out Proof-of-Stake token linkage ahead of preexisting blockchains, with the conception that Nakamoto consensus drivers disincline block restraint.
-This type of architecture is ensured by smart-contract development on the root blockchain utilizing a Proof-of-Fraud mechanism.
+This type of architecture is ensured by solidity smart contract development on the root blockchain utilizing a Proof-of-Fraud mechanism.

 MapReduce is a framework for calculating/computing distributed tasks utilizing a large number of computers (nodes).
 We will portray this function in code form to demonstrate how they work.

-The Ethereum team composes blockchains in a tree-like layout and processes each as a separate side-blockchain with imposed blockchain history and MapReducible calculations placed into Merkle proofs.
+The Ethereum smart contracts development company composes blockchains in a tree-like layout and processes each as a separate side-blockchain with imposed blockchain history and MapReducible calculations placed into Merkle proofs.
 By reframing one’s block into a child blockchain reinforced by the parent chain, users can ensure a great scale with minimized trust (supposing root blockchain presence and accuracy).

 In the blockchain, the decision to ensure correctness usually depends upon each participant checking the chain him/herself.
 To accept a new block, one needs to fully test the block to ensure correctness.
 Many efforts to scale transactional throughput of the blockchain demand the utilization of temporary obligations to create a reliable bond (approval) such that claimed data must be subject to a controversial period allowing participants to ensure compliance with the state.
 This assert/challenge architecture helps determine whether the particular state is correct.
 If the value is wrong, then there is a controversial period when another observer can provide evidence challenging this statement within a certain decided time.
 In the case of fraudulent or erroneous demeanor, blockchain can punish (amerce) the guilty.
 This creates a mechanism for encouraging participants to impose a consequence, but if and only if the incorrect state is claimed.
 With this assert/challenge/proof architecture, interested participants can affirm ground truths for non-interested participants on the main blockchain.